 A lot of hard work has gone into the project—and much fund-raising has been, and still is, necessary to sustain it.
-The cemetery is now owned by a non-profit organization know as the Friends of the Whipps Cemetery and Memorial Gardens, Inc. The St. John’s Community Association donates at least $800 annually towards the upkeep, but there is no County money given to its support.
+The cemetery is now owned by a non-profit organization know as the Friends of the Whipps Cemetery and Memorial Gardens, Inc. The St. John’s Community Association donates annually towards the upkeep, but there is no County money given to its support.
 All other monies have to come from donations by groups and individuals.

 Come visit and enjoy our heritage park and please help support this local treasure with whatever you can afford.
 When you pay your annual SJCA dues, just note an extra amount for Whipps.